top of page

 The boat that would bring us back to Europe

 That reminds me, I had promised to say something about those.
 In Spain we always got our groceries in a bag.
-Without even asking they start packing everything in bags.
-As soon as the first is filled the start with the next one.
-We didn't need all of that plastic because as soon as we would leave a store we would eat everything.
+Without even asking, they start packing everything in bags.
+As soon as the first is filled they start with the next one.
+We didn't need all that plastic because as soon as we left a store we would eat everything.
 Even if you bought one baguette, which was already wrapped, they put it in a bag.
-In total we must have received a hundred bags this vacation.
-Sometimes we would try to avoid it by saying 'no bolsa por favor' but then the personnel would look confused or even insulted.
+In total, we must have received a hundred bags this vacation.
+Sometimes we would try to avoid it by saying, 'no bolsa por favor' but then the personnel would look confused or even insulted.
 How dare we insult their bag ritual.

 Our passports were hardly checked upon entering Spain.
-From the port we needed to walk back 5 kilometers to the campsite.
+We needed to walk 5 kilometers from the port to the campsite.
 On the edge of town were supermarkets.
 The first one was closed, it was already 9 o'clock.
 The second one was still open, so we got some food for tomorrow.
 We had dinner in the campsite's restaurant again.

-After a long walk we ordered paella.
+After a long walk, we ordered paella.
 This time they had all the ingredients.
 After 5 minutes the lady returned.
 Sorry, she had again forgotten the got bread.
 That was why we hadn't been able to eat it yesterday.
-We asked her to just make it without bread.
-She asked if we wanted to drink something so I had a beer.
+We asked her just to make it without bread.
+She asked if we wanted to drink something, so I had a beer.
 Bram didn't need anything.
-After much insisting she gave Bram a glass of water, which she insured us was free.
+After much insisting, she gave Bram a glass of water, which she ensured was complimentary.
 Ten minutes later the paella was ready.
 We each got a small pan with rice and seafood that tasted very good.
 During dinner she stopped by to refill Bram's glass.

 After again scaring the cat away, re-pitching my tent, and finishing the bottle of sangria, we went to sleep.
-This might have been the first day off out of all our cycling vacations on which we didn't cycle.
+This might have been the first day on which we didn't cycle out of all our cycling vacations.

 route11.jpg